You can’t. But you can do something else.

 It’s more than Windows

-While I've been talking about Windows throughout this discussion, it applies to any operating system.
-Regardless of which you use, there's no such thing as an uninstall.
+I’ve been talking about Windows throughout this discussion, but it applies to any operating system.
+Regardless of which operating system you use, there’s no such thing as an uninstall.
 Because an operating system is so fundamental, most do not retain the information required to support a subsequent true uninstall and revert to whatever had been there before.

 Do this

-My general advice for those who intend to keep using Windows is not to uninstall the latest version, but rather learn to tolerate it.
-I know that's not the answer many want to hear, but it's by far the best approach for long-term support and use.
+My general advice for those who intend to keep using Windows but are considering reverting to a prior version is: don’t.
+I believe you’ll be better served in the long run if you can learn to tolerate the newest version.
+I know that’s not the answer many want to hear, but it’s by far the best approach for long-term support and use.

-On the other hand, if you can't stand it, or plan on jumping ship, you at least now know what's required to make that happen.
+On the other hand, if you can’t stand it or plan on jumping ship to a different operating system, like Linux, you at least now know what’s required to make that happen.

 Maybe jump onto this ship?
 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.